maxbartolo/adversarialQA/README.md

 ## Leaderboard

-If you want to have your model added to the leaderboard, please reach out to us.
+If you want to have your model added to the leaderboard, please submit your model predictions to the live leaderboard on [**Dynabench**](https://dynabench.org/tasks/2#1).

 Model | Reference | Overall (F1)
 ---|---|---